johnnymadigan/disney-tile-generator/README.md

 ![run button](/img/run-button.png)

 # Dependencies
 Relies on *Turtle Graphics* and therefore *tkinter*.
-If your *Python* Interpreter version supports *Tk* then you can use it to run main.py.
+If your *Python* Interpreter version supports *Tk* then you can use it to run the program.
 Versions 2.7 and 3.8 have been proven to work.